-It is amazing to us that the medical profession, particularly medical detox facilities, still continue to largely botch Lorazepam tapering and withdrawal.
+It is amazing to us that the medical profession, particularly medical detox facilities, still continues messing up on Lorazepam tapering and withdrawal.

-Benzodiazepines like Lorazepam cannot be treated the way other drug withdrawals are; they need to managed strategically and compassionately.
+Benzodiazepines like lorazepam (Ativan) cannot be treated the way other drug withdrawals are; they need to be managed gently, strategically, and compassionately for an effective result.

 Concerns About Lorazepam